DMX: Relationships and children

-DMX was the father of 17 children from 11 different women.
-He married his childhood friend Tashera Simmons in 1999 and they were married for 11 years.
+DMX was the father of 15 children from 9 different women.
+He married his childhood friend Tashera Simmons in 1999.
 They had four children together: Xavier (born 1992), Tacoma (born 1999), Sean (born 2002), and Praise Mary Ella (born 2005).
 In July 2010, after his first of three incarcerations that year, Tashera announced their separation.
-They remained friends, although in 2016, Tashera accused DMX of missing his $10,000/month child support payment.
+They divorced in 2014 and remained friends, although in 2016, Tashera accused DMX of missing his $10,000/month child support payment.

-DMX had extramarital affairs during his marriage to Tashera, some of which produced children.
-He had a daughter, Sasha (born 2002), with Patricia Trejo.
+DMX had a daughter, Sasha (born 2002), with Patricia Trejo.
 In 2012, Trejo sued DMX for $1 million in unpaid child support.
 The case was settled in 2013.

 DMX and Monique Wayne, a Maryland resident, fought over her claim that he was the father of her son born in 2004.
 She sued him for defamation and for child support.
 After genetic testing proved that DMX was the father, in January 2008, DMX was ordered to pay Wayne $1.5 million, but a judge vacated the judgment in May 2008.

-DMX also fathered a child in 2008 and fathered two daughters with Yadira Borrego.
-His fifteenth child was born to his fiancée Desiree Lindstrom on August 16, 2016.
-On December 5, 2019, DMX's sixteenth and seventeenth children, twin boys, were born to Pebbles Junell.
+DMX also fathered a son and a daughter with Yadira Borrego.
+The son was 11 years old at the time of DMX's death, while the daughter's age was not known by the general public.
+He fathered another child with his fiancée Desiree Lindstrom on August 16, 2016.

+DMX's final two children, twin boys, were born on December 5, 2019.
+Their mother is Pebbles Junell.

 DMX did not have a will.
 As a result, legal battles ensued in probate courts following his death.

 Finances and bankruptcies

-DMX earned $2.3 million from his songs between 2010 and 2015.

-He also filed for bankruptcy three times.
+DMX filed for bankruptcy three times.
 His first filing was on July 30, 2013, citing his child support obligations as his priority claim.
 The filing was challenged by the United States Trustee Program and was dismissed by the U.S. Bankruptcy Court in Manhattan on November 11, 2013.